Pax Nicephori

-Pax Nicephori, Latin for the "Peace of Nicephorus", is a term used to refer to both a peace treaty of 803, tentatively concluded between emperors Charlemagne, of the Frankish empire, and Nikephoros I, of the Byzantine empire, and the outcome of negotiations that took place between the same parties, but were concluded by successor emperors, between 811 and 814.
+Pax Nicephori, Latin for the "Peace of Nicephorus", is a term used to refer to both a peace treaty of 803, tentatively concluded between emperors Charlemagne, of the Frankish empire, and Nikephoros I, of the Byzantine Empire, and the outcome of negotiations that took place between the same parties, but were concluded by successor emperors, between 811 and 814.
 The whole set of negotiations of the years 802–815 has also been referred to by this name.
 By its terms, after several years of diplomatic exchanges, the Byzantine emperor's representatives recognized the authority in the West of Charlemagne, and East and West negotiated their boundaries in the Adriatic Sea.

 Failed negotiations of 803

 On Christmas Day in 800 AD, Pope Leo III crowned Charlemagne as Imperator Romanorum (Latin for "Emperor of the Romans") in Saint Peter's Basilica.
 Nikephoros I of the Byzantine Empire and Charlemagne tried to settle their imperial boundaries in 803.
 A first treaty was indeed prepared and sent to the East in 803 by Charlemagne, who had started talks with Empress Irene.
 The text, however, was never ratified by Nikephoros, as the Royal Frankish Annals, and Charlemagne in a surviving document, explicitly state.
 The Franks had already subdued the March of Istria in 788, and after overturning the Avar khaganate, they claimed the rich Pannonian plain and the Dalmatian coast; during these events, Slavic prince Vojnomir of Pannonia allied with the Franks.
-Dalmatian Croatia, located in what was nominally Byzantine Dalmatia, peacefully accepted limited Frankish overlordship.
+Duchy of Croatia which was in the territory of former Dalmatia (Roman province) did not include Byzantine Dalmatia (theme) of Dalmatian city-states.

 Further talks between 803 and 806

-Though Nikephoros always refused to recognize Charlemagne's imperial title, envoys of the East and West made agreements over the possession of disputed Italian territory, namely, the provinces of Venetia and Dalmatian Croatia, during the first decade of the ninth century.
+Though Nikephoros always refused to recognize Charlemagne's imperial title, envoys of the East and West made agreements over the possession of disputed Italian territory, namely, the provinces of Venetia and Dalmatian Croatia (i.e. Duchy of Croatia and Byzantine theme of Dalmatia), during the first decade of the ninth century.
 These seem to have been advantageous to the Venetians and to have guaranteed Byzantine sovereignty over them.